spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 }
 ```

-**Important Note:** If you specify several clusters and several config-templates,
+> **Important Note 1:** If you specify several clusters and several config-templates,
-it will allow users to do operations related to any config-template specified against any cluster specified, even if you declare several `statements` with different `resources` array
+> it will allow users to do operations related to any config-template specified against any cluster specified, even if you declare several `statements` with different `resources` array

+> **Important Note 2:** If you want to force users to use a `configTemplateId` at app submisssion, you need to use the `condition` field as described below

 If you wish to only allow operations for a specific set of config-templates against a specific clusters, you'll need to use `condition` field.
 For example if we want to allow a user to :